Human Biochemistry (6518.5)

-In the event a student misses the mid-semester test, final assessment OR quiz due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred assessment within 3 days of scheduled exam/assessment/quiz.
+In the event a student misses the mid-semester test, final assessment, assignment OR quiz due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred assessment within 3 days of the scheduled exam/assessment/quiz.
 The request must be made in writing (by email).
 Students must provide a medical certificate or other relevant documents as requested by the unit convener before sitting the deferred examination.
 Failure to do so will result in a fail.

 Responsibility for understanding